Privateer: War of 1812

 During the War of 1812, both the British and the American governments used privateers, and the established system was very similar.
 U.S. Congress declared that war be and the same is hereby declared to exist between the United Kingdom of Great Britain and Ireland and the dependencies thereof, and the United States of America and their Territories; and that the President of the United States is herby authorized to use the whole land and naval force of the United States to carry the same into effect, and to issue to private armed vessels of the United States commissions of marque and general reprisal, in such forms as he shall think proper, and under the seal of the United States, against the vessels, goods, and effects of the Government of the said United Kingdom of Great Britain and Ireland, and the subjects thereof.President Madison issued 500 letters of marque authorizing privateers.
 Overall some 200 of the ships took prizes.
 The cost of buying and fitting of a large privateer was about $40,000 and prizes could net $100,000.

 Captain Thomas Boyle was one of the famous and successful American privateers.
 He commanded the Baltimore schooner Comet and then later in the war the Baltimore clipper Chasseur.
 He captured over 50 British merchant ships during the war.
-One source estimated a total damage to the Royal Navy from Chasseur's 1813-1815 activities at one and a half million dollars.
+One source estimated a total damage to the British merchant navy from Chasseur's 1813-1815 activities at one and a half million dollars.
 In total, the Baltimore privateer fleet of 122 ships sunk or seized 500 British ships with an estimated value of $16 million, which accounts about one-third of all the value of all prizes taken over the course of the whole war.